trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 </figure>

 Did the elephant bones not end up in the collection at all?
 Or are we just unable to find them because the Zoological Museum did not keep systematic or uniform records at the time, and as a result, today it is not always clear where and how incoming objects were recorded?
-On this, see also [[story.keeping-record-of-animals]] and [[theme.recording-worlds]].
+On this, see also [[story.keeping-records-of-animals]] and [[theme.recording-worlds]].

 One thing that is clear, however, in “Siam’s” case, the trail leads us into European colonial history.
 The different stages of his life shed light on what happened to the animals that were brought to Europe from the colonies as gifts, or objects of trade and barter[^4] – like “Siam”, for example, who was brought to Europe from the British colony of Ceylon. [[Animal traders|story.catching-animals]] such as John Hagenbeck regularly travelled to these regions to capture [[animals for zoos|theme.how-do-animals-end-up-in-the-zoo]] and circuses, and to recruit people for so-called “Völkerschauen”, ethnological exhibitions of people also known as “human zoos”.[^5] Although we still know little about how “Siam” was captured in Ceylon and transported to Berlin, his story is part of the long and problematic history of zoo and circus animals from colonial contexts.
 Wastepaper baskets made of elephant feet are undoubtedly among the iconic trophies manifesting different modes of reuse and stereotypical imperial images of appropriation and domination.
 Although we do not know where “Siam’s” feet actually ended up, the suggestion that they were made into wastepaper baskets renders them part of this European history of appropriation.
 And I am reminded once again that the material culture of colonialism can be found in living rooms as well as in research collections.
 It is as much a part of the history of everyday life, as of the history of Berlin’s museums.
 Today, we come across material vestiges of colonialism in historical collections, in old photos of 19th and early 20th century furniture, and when strolling through flea markets.
 This makes me think about what kinds of traces an animal leaves behind, where they can be found, and what this means for my own research and its sources.